LF-Decentralized-Trust-labs/Naryo/docs/usage.md

 - `readTimeout`: Http read timeout to the node in milliseconds (default: 60000)
 - `addTransactionRevertReason`: Enables receiving the revert reason when a transaction fails.  (default: false)
 - `pollInterval`: Polling interval of the rpc request to the node (default: 10000)
-- `healthcheckInterval`: Polling interval of that librevents will use to check if the node is active (default: 10000)
+- `healthcheckInterval`: Polling interval of that naryo will use to check if the node is active (default: 10000)
 - `numBlocksToWait`: Blocks to wait until we decide event is confirmed (default: 1).
 Overrides broadcaster config
 - `numBlocksToWaitBeforeInvalidating`:  Blocks to wait until we decide event is invalidated (default: 1).
 Overrides broadcaster config